Old Traders Lodge | Erindi Game Reserve

 In 2007 the capture and collaring of leopards at Erindi Game Reserve began.
 4 leopards were captured, but only 2 were fitted with radio collars.
 (Young leopards were not fitted with collars, as when they grow injuries occur as the collar becomes too tight.)
 In early 2008 a further 3 leopards were captured and fitted with radio collars, bringing the total numbers of radio-collared leopards up to 5.
 With these devices, the reserve can see very distinctive pattern of territories developing, at what is the beginning of an exciting project, that is sure to last!

 Rehabilitation includes vegetation surveys and veld condition assessments, with the long term aim to manage a careful ecological balance between vegetation, herbivores and predators.
-The restoration of local wildlife to Erindi Game Reserve is phenomenal, and the hunted and persecuted have found a safe haven, and are fully protected.
+The restoration of Namibian wildlife to Erindi Game Reserve is phenomenal, and the hunted and persecuted have found a safe haven, and are fully protected.
 Highly endangered species such as black rhinoceros (Diceros bicornis), lion, (Panthera leo) the rare brown hyena (Hyena brunnea) resides in the area and together with good numbers of cheetah (Acinonyx jubatis) and leopard (Panthera pardus) give Erindi a predator diversity that is matched by only a few other wildlife destinations.
 They can all be viewed on morning and afternoon game drives.

 Erindi Private Game Reserve.
 A whole new outlook on Namibian wildlife.